June 10 to 15, 2018

 If the program or your preferred housing option is sold out, please add your name to the wait list.
 There are usually a few cancellations, and the first people on the wait list are almost always able to enroll.
 You can also email firstname.lastname@example.org or call (843) 340-8673, for updates on the wait list status.

-Questions: For questions regarding the program, registration, lodging or meals, contact the Audubon Camp registrar at email@example.com or (843) 340-8673.
+Questions: For questions regarding the program, registration, lodging or meals, contact the Audubon Camp program manager at email@example.com or (843) 340-8673.
 Additional information about accommodations can be found on the lodging and frequently asked questions pages.

 Please note that for these programs, there are NO prerequisites, and less experienced/enthusiastic spouses/friends are more than welcome to enroll in all sessions!

 Brooke Bateman, Climate Watch Program Director, National Audubon Society

 Courtney Brennan, Collections Manager, The Cleveland Museum of Natural History